ferranfg/mpl-publisher/readme.txt

 == Changelog ==

 = 1.28.0 =
-- Added Plain Text (txt) output format
+- Added Plain Text (txt) as new output format
+- Added tutorial/help section explaining main plugin features
-- Warning message before leaving page without saving changes
+- Warning message before leaving the page without saving changes
 - Include TOC at the beginning of the document on Microsoft Word export
 - Support for WordPress 5.8